lmc-eu/spirit-design-system/CONTRIBUTING.md

 Fixes #<issue number>
 ```

-Breaking Change section SHOULD start with the phrase "BREAKING CHANGE: " followed by a summary of the breaking change, a blank line, and a detailed description of the breaking change that also includes migration instructions.
+The breaking change section SHOULD start with the phrase "BREAKING CHANGE: " followed by a summary of the breaking change, a blank line, and a detailed description of the breaking change that also includes migration instructions.

 ### Revert commits